Facebook takes its deepest dive yet into community service

 "It should be easy to donate to a fundraiser no matter where it gets started," Zuckerberg said.

-The company also building on its Safety Check crisis response tool, where people can check in on Facebook to let their loved ones know that they're safe.
-It announced several new features last year, where responders on Facebook can offer help for those in need.
+The company is also building on its Safety Check crisis response tool, where people can check in on Facebook to let their loved ones know that they're safe.
+It announced several new features last year that let first responders on Facebook offer help for those in need.

 It's now opening up the feature to websites outside of Facebook, just like its donation tool.
 That way organizations like Red Cross can find people in need faster after they check in on Facebook, Zuckerberg said.

 The new crisis response features also allow people to donate blood by connecting with those in need on Facebook.
-It had launched a pilot program in India for blood donation services, where more than 4 million people signed up.
+The social network had launched a pilot program for blood donation services in India, where more than 4 million people signed up.

-Facebook also detailed its new suicide prevention program, using a mix of an algorithm and moderators looking over millions of posts on the social network to search for signs of self-harm.
+Facebook also detailed its new suicide prevention program, which uses a mix of algorithm and moderators to screen millions of posts on the social network for signs of self-harm.
 The social network now alerts local law enforcement if it detects posts signaling suicidal thoughts.

 "In the first month alone in the US, these tools have helped first responders reach out to more than 100 people," Zuckerberg said.
 They call this new feature "Wellness Checks."